By Samantha Zabell

 “Find little excuses,” Markham says.
 “Give them a kiss on the top of the head.
 Hold hands at the dinner table.
 If your kid is having a hard time, sit next to them and put your arms around them.”

-These moments of physical connection should include an emotional component too, adds Couture, who makes it a point to hug her 19-year-old son every morning.
-“It’s not just giving your kids a mechanical hug.
+These moments of physical connection should include an emotional component too, adds Couture.
+She also makes it a point to hug her 19-year-old son every morning.
+“It’s not just giving a mechanical hug.
 Start with a simple, ‘How was your day?’ or ‘How are you doing?’
 These intimate times need to be focused on the moment.”

 Although some teens, especially girls, will be physically affectionate with friends, it doesn’t make up for a lack of physical affection from their parents.